usc-ctin583/usc-ctin583.github.io/docs/Projects/project2.md

 | **Total** | | **100%** |

 ## 🦄 Support

 Ask for help!
 Don't be afraid to reach out to us and ask for help.
 Work together with your classmates and schedule office hours with the instructors whenever you need help and support.

+!!! question "Do I need to learn all the different languages for each platform?
+What if I don't know Swift/Kotlin/Javascript/C++/Java ?"

+    Don't worry!
+You don't need to know all the languages and don't need to know everything about each language.
+You will work a little bit in those languages to make minor tweaks.
+Plus, the instructors are here to help you!

+!!! question "A research paper usually takes a lot of work.
+Are we really going to write out a full research paper ?"

+    It will be a research paper but it will be scaled down and shortened!
+We will be learning how to style write a professional paper that can be submitted for conferences in the future.

+!!! question "What if they don't approve the game I submitted ?"

+    That is okay!
+Ideally, you will have a published app on the platform of your choice.
+But if it doesn't work out, we will at least publish to [GitHub Pages](https://pages.github.com/) and [itch.io](https://itch.io/).